'. $site_title .'Rose Butler

 UNLAND:

-Rose invited artists Kypros Kyprianou and Jeremy Lee to collaborate following funding granted by Arts Council England; Developing your Creative Practice.
-The project outline was developed in partnership with Helene Black and Yiannis Colokides, NeMe.
+I invited artists Kypros Kyprianou and Jeremy Lee to collaborate following funding granted by Arts Council England; Developing your Creative Practice.
+The project outline was developed in partnership with Helene Black and Yiannis Colokides who lead NeMe in Limassol.

 The project is funded by Arts Council England, the Ministry of Culture, Cyprus, the Centre of Research Excellence in Cyprus (CYENS) and the Art Design and Media Research Centre at Sheffield Hallam University.
 The research (alongside a workshop in LiDar and photogrammetry) was presented at the Centre of Research Excellence in Cyprus (CYENS), Nicosia, Cyprus (November 2021).